vandrlexay/emacs-password-genarator/README.md

 `M-x password-generator-numeric` - generate 4 digits password.

+`M-x password-generator-words` - generate password from 4 random of most used 1500 english words. "." is default separator.

+`M-x password-generator-custom` - generate password your alphabet.

 ## Changing password length:

 `C-u 10 M-x password-generator-numeric` - generate 10 digits password.
-`C-u 32 M-x password-generator-paranoid` - generate 32 characters password with specil symbols. etc.
+`C-u 32 M-x password-generator-paranoid` - generate 32 characters password with specil symbols.

+etc.

+`C-u 5 M-x password-generator-words` - generate password from 5 random words, but exact length is unpredicatble!

+## Customizing the package:

+See `M-x customize-group` for group password-generator .

-## Generate password but do not insert it:
+## Generate password but not to insert it:

 `(password-generator-strong 10 t)` - will return 10 characters length password.

+## Generate passwords from your own alphabet:

+`password-generator-custom` is used for generating passwords which is phone friendly, or containing symbols from your national language.
+To define its behavior customize variables `password-generator-custom-length` and `password-generator-custom-alphabet`.

-### Please star the repo if you find this package useful
+### Please star the repo if you find this package useful!

+Thank you for using this software.